Please enter your email in order to download this publication.

 Goal calibration: A goal calibration process checks to see whether goals within a function or group are set at a relatively consistent level of challenge.
 This reduces bias by ensuring that no one on a team has goals that are meaningfully more or less challenging than other team members.

 In a goal calibration session, each team member reads their goals (no PowerPoint deck, each team member simply reads their 3 to 5 goals).
 The other team members listen to those goals to identify any collaboration that’s possible or overlap that needs to be corrected.
 Everyone, especially the group’s manager, listens to hear if the goals are all at a relatively similar level of challenge and if they can all be clearly measured.
-Too many qualitative metrics allows space for rating bias to creep in later.
+Too many qualitative metrics allow space for rating bias to creep in later.

 The team member’s goals are adjusted by the manager if the challenge is too much or too little or if the metric is too vague.

-2-Level Up review: A fast, simple and powerful way to reduce bias in goal setting is a “blind” goal review by the manager two levels above the person who sets the goal.
+2-Level Up review: A fast, simple, and powerful way to reduce bias in goal setting is a “blind” goal review by the manager two levels above the person who sets the goal.
 In this process, the 2-Level Up manager gets a list of every goal set by their direct reports’ team members.
 The employee’s name isn’t listed with their goals.
 If your managers are setting goals properly (3-4 per person), this list will contain 100 – 150 goals.
 That may seem like an arduous task for any manager to review but the process is amazingly fast.

 Since the 2-Level Up manager understands their goals for their group they can quickly read each goal and flag any individual item that either isn’t aligned to their goals, doesn’t seem sufficiently stretchy or has a vague metric.
 They only mark goals that need correction.
 After their review, they send their comments back to their direct reports and ask for the flagged goals to be improved.